jsuyog2/pdf-signer/README.md

 ## Overview

 This application allows users to upload multiple PDF files, sign them with a digital certificate, and store them in a specified destination folder.
-The application also provides a progress bar during the signing process and lists the signed PDFs.
+It supports signing with PFX certificates or Smart Cards, and provides a progress bar during the signing process.
+Signed PDFs are listed for easy access.

 ## Features